ARTISTIC, HISTORICAL AND CULTURAL HERITAGE

-Iberdrola presented the results of the 2017 Iberdrola Museum Program.
+Iberdrola presented the results of its 2017 Iberdrola Museum Program.
 The initiative is based on the following lines of action of the Conservation and Restoration, Education and Cultural Action Departments of the Bilbao Fine Arts Museum:

 Firstly, the program funded the annual restoration of a series of works of art of the museum's permanent collection.
 Moreover, the Iberdrola-Museum scholarship was awarded to promote training and research in this field.
 Finally, different learning activities were specially designed and carried out for persons with cognitive disabilities or visual impairment, so they could experience and enjoy the collection.

 37 works of art were restored throughout 2017 as part of the program.
 These were restored by the Conservation and Restoration Department of the Bilbao Fine Arts Museum.
 In addition, it is worth highlighting that these pieces were used for further historical and artistic analysis after their restoration.

 The following participated in the presentation event: Ramón Castresana, Director of Fundación Iberdrola; María José Ruiz-Ozaita, Head of the Conservation and Restoration Department of the Bilbao Fine Arts Museum, and Miguel Zugaza, Director of the Bilbao Fine Arts Museum.
 Video voice transcription (Spanish version) [PDF]